Nodulaire/ELK-Ansible/Documentation/Workflow.md

 To reach as much people as possible all the documentation is written in English.

-Each doc will contain :
+Each document will contain :
 - A short introduction of thecnology
 - An aim section
 - As many screenshot and code snipet as possible.